darthinvader/BoardWar/README.md

 # BoardWar
-BoardWar is a board game with AI controlled players.
+BoardWar is a Card Board Game.
+Those cards are generated through this Card Maker System Here!!!

+The project is now Finished all cards have been printed!!!